 Washington Waldorf educates the whole child

 Our curriculum is designed to develop our students academically, emotionally, and physically.
-In addition to a strong grounding in core academic skills - WWS students have many opportunities to engage in the arts, music, and drama, as well as textile arts, metalwork, woodwork, and more.
-Waldorf students all participate in a variety of movement, physical education, and outdoor education classes and our approach puts a focus on the benefits and skills developed through extensive exposure to the natural world.
+WWS students get a strong grounding in core academic capacities, with rigorous math courses, lab-based sciences, English classes that build writing skills and explore humanity through literature, and history lessons that build a comprehensive picture of human interactions with the world and each other.
+Students also engage in the arts, music, and drama, with courses that include textile arts, metalwork, woodwork, and more.
+Waldorf students all participate in a variety of movement, physical education, and outdoor education classes that build physical capabilities and allow for extensive exposure to the natural world.

 The Waldorf curriculum is developmentally appropriate.